GreenTeaSeb/lofi/README.md

 ## Modes
 Term: whatever you type in will be launched in your default terminal
-Exec: Launched the process directly, anything after the name of the application will be used as arguements, so be careful of spaces.
+Exec: Launched the process directly by pressing enter on the selected icon, by default it's the 1st one.
 File: file browser, opens up files with the default application that is set for that type

 ## Usage